What is Tramadol Withdrawal?

 Once a person develops a dependence to tramadol, quitting the drug will cause unpleasant withdrawal symptoms.
 Even using tramadol as prescribed can lead to dependence and withdrawal.

 Withdrawal is the result of the body becoming chemically addicted, or altered, from taking tramadol on a continuous basis—even after only a few weeks.
-This happens because users develop a tolerance to tramadol, meaning they must take more frequent and larger doses to feel the drug’s effects.
+This happens because users develop a tolerance to tramadol, meaning they must take more frequent and larger doses to feel the same effects, (ie. pain relief or euphoria).
 In response, the brain adapts to the constant presence of the drug and adjusts chemically.
 Tramadol withdrawal symptoms generally last between 5-7 days.

 Because of the influx of tramadol, the brain attempts to self regulate by speeding up and slowing down some of its processes.
-When the user suddenly stops taking the drug, the brain goes into “overdrive,” causing moderate to severe withdrawal symptoms.
+When the user suddenly stops taking the drug, the brain goes into “overdrive,” causing mild, moderate, or severe withdrawal symptoms.